 The narrow kind is known as blades and the bulky kind is known as mallets.
 They both have their appeals for different playing styles.

-To play the perfect put, a player must be physically in control of all the major muscles.
+To play the perfect putt, a player must be physically in control of all the major muscles used to make a putting stroke.
 And drills with a putter can help you achieve that.

 11 Best Putting Drills in Golf